segasai/rvspecfit/docs/rvs_read_grid.rst

 Notes
 -----

-- The command will overwrite existing database files without warning
+- By default, the command recreates the database file if it already exists
+- Use ``--update`` to keep existing rows and add only new files
 - All FITS files must contain the specified header keywords, or the command will fail
 - The database stores relative paths, so the ``--prefix`` must be used consistently in subsequent commands
 - Templates are assigned sequential integer IDs starting from 0